brave/brave-core/README.md

 ## Initial Limitations

 - Catalog is downloaded twice upon startup
+- Geo targeted Ads are shown in all regions
 - Coming soon for Linux
 - `EventLog`'s are persisted in the Console Log, whereas in Muon they were persisted in a JSON file
 - Implement DemoAPI logs